fusionpbx/fusionpbx-docs/source/getting_started/installation_recommended_new.rst

 |

-**2.** At the end of the install it will instruct you to go to the ip address of the server in your web browser to finish the install.
+**2.** At the end of the install the script will instruct you to go to the ip address of the server in your web browser to finish the install.
 The script will also provide a secure random database password for you to use during the web based phase of the install.
 The install script builds the fusionpbx database so you will not need to use the create database username and password on the last page of the web based install.

 After you have completed the install you can login with the GUI username and password you chose during the install.
 After you login, go to the menu and choose Advanced -> Upgrade select the checkbox for App defaults then execute.